koykov/algoexpert.io/bst-construction/readme.md

 # BST Construction

+Category: Binary Search Trees

+Difficulty: Medium

+## Description

 Write a `BST` class for a Binary Search Tree.
-The class should support:
+The class should
+support:

-Inserting values with the `insert` method.
+* Inserting values with the `insert` method.
-Removing values with the `remove` method; this method should only remove the first instance of a given value.
+* Removing values with the `remove` method; this method should only remove the first instance of a given value.
-Searching for values with the `contains` method.
+* Searching for values with the `contains` method.

 Note that you can't remove values from a single-node tree.
 In other words, calling the `remove` method on a single-node tree should simply not do anything.

-Each `BST` node has an integer `value`, a `left` child node, and a `right` child node.
-A node is said to be a valid `BST` node if and only if it satisfies the `BST` property: its `value` is strictly greater than the values of every node to its left; its `value` is less than or equal to the values of every node to its right; and its children nodes are either valid `BST` nodes themselves or `None` / `null`.
+Each `BST` node has an integer `value`, a
+`left` child node, and a `right` child node.
+A node is said to be a valid `BST` node if and only if it satisfies the BST
+property: its `value` is strictly greater than the values of every node to its left; its `value` is less than or equal to the values of every node to its right; and its children nodes are either valid `BST` nodes themselves or `None` / `null`.

-Sample Usage
+### Sample Usage
 ```
 // Assume the following BST has already been created:
          10